Page-bottom layout change on the way. Details here.

 - The Wheel of Time: Excessive use of balefire would cause the world to dissolve like fog as the Pattern unraveled from the Ret Gone effect of balefire.

-- Parodied in the (as-mentioned-above) "wibbley-wobbley, timey-wimey" Doctor Who universe.
-In a short made for Children in Need (which Word Of God says is canon), the Doctor accidentally somehow merges his TARDIS with the TARDIS of his fifth incarnation.
+- Parodied in the (as mentioned above) "wibbly-wobbly, timey-wimey" Doctor Who universe.
+In a short made for Children in Need (which Word of God says is canon), the Doctor accidentally somehow merges his TARDIS with the TARDIS of his fifth incarnation.
 Hilarity ensues at first as a starstruck Ten (and a real-life admiring David Tennant, who was thrilled to be on the same set with his own childhood favorite Doctor) and a bewildered Five have to stop their inadvertent meeting from ripping a hole in space-time the exact size of Belgium.

 - In a less humorous example, Rose causes a Time Crash in Father's Day when she saves her father from dying at a predetermined time.
 Flying Killer Time Monkeys come out and eat everyone on Earth.